pret/pokered/README.md

 	- Brunswick Trail, south of Citrine City, is a route that leads to Celeste Hill.
 	- Celeste Hill activates an event where the Galarian Legendary Birds can be fought.
 Moltres will challenge you right there, while the other two flee to the previously mentioned locations.
 - Underwater Tunnel connects Route 25 and Route 10, making Rock Tunnel skippable later.
 - Cinnabar Volcano is a new area that houses Moltres, allowing it to be obtained before Victory Road.
+It has a unique dark-orange palette to make it unique compared to the other caves.
 - Faraway Island from Pokemon Emerald has been added, where you can find Mew.
 It also has its own wild encounters, as well as an improved translation on its sign, enhancing its appearance from its source material.
 - Mt.
 Moon Crater is a new area based on Area Zero in Pokemon Scarlet and Violet, accessible in the post-game.
 Here, you can encounter Scream Tail and Sandy Shocks via random encounter, just like the original!
 - Bill's Garden is accessible in the post-game with access to all "one-time deals", just like in the mythos!